 Kevin, whose full name is Kévin-Djéné, lives near Mayenne – a small town in Brittany in France.

 Kevin was found by a motorist late at night pedalling through the rain.
-He was going to get help for his 58-year-old father who had collapsed at home and was breathing but unconscious.
+He was going to get help for his 58-year-old father who had collapsed at home and was breathing but unresponsive.

 A local farmer, Jean-François Pinot, stopped his car to help.
 Kevin told him that he was going to find his mother who was at work because his father was dead.